All Episodes

 I think this is an ad for the Bulgarian wine business, but I'm happy to know they've got one.

-Pronounced Oniphile.
+Pronounced onophile.

 Look it up.

-James Taranto, our old buddy at the Wall Street Journal, Best of the Web, has a piece, the New York Times idea of a conservative is a guy who loves to puff Obama.
+James Taranto, our old buddy at the Wall Street Journal, Best of the Web, has a piece, The New York Times idea of a conservative is a guy who loves to puff Obama.

 I remember distinctly an image of we were sitting on his couches.

-I was looking at his pant leg in his perfectly creased pant, David Brooks told the New Republic two years ago, reminiscing about an encounter from 2005 when Obama was a newly elected U.S. Senator, and Brooks said, I'm thinking A, he's going to be president, and B, he'll be very good one because of the crease in his pant.
+I was looking at his pant leg and his perfectly creased pant, David Brooks told the New Republic two years ago, reminiscing about an encounter from 2005 when Obama was a newly elected U.S. Senator.

-Yet this super genius is fixated on the superficial.
+Yet, this super genius is fixated on the superficial.

 For example, can you imagine if Sarah Palin offered up a creased pants analysis of a candidate?